Canadian-Geospatial-Platform/geoview/docs/programming/best-practices.md

 It is difficult to know what a variable with the name `e` refers to.
 Is it an `element`, an `event` or anything else whose name starts with 'e'.
 In some cases, the name of the referred element does not even begin with 'e'.
-Don't hesitate to use long names like `elementOfTheListe`.
-This way, we know that the variable contains an element that comes from a list and if we know the type of the list, we can even deduce the type of the `elementOfTheListe` variable.
+Don't hesitate to use long names like `elementOfTheList`.
+This way, we know that the variable contains an element that comes from a list and if we know the type of the list, we can even deduce the type of the `elementOfTheList` variable.
 The use of long variable names contributes to the self-documentation of our code.
 This rule may seem to require more time to write our code, but the gain in clarity makes it much faster to understand what the code does.
 Moreover, with the cut and paste and auto-completion features provided by the editor, it doesn't take much longer to enter the code.

 ## 3- Avoid using existing names in third party libraries to declare elements of the GeoView code. ##

-The leaflet library has a base class named Layer.
-If we use the identifier Layer to define a class in our code and at the same time we use the Layer class of leaflet (`import { Layer as leafletLayer } from 'leaflet';`), it will be difficult to know at first sight the type of a variable named `layer`.
-On the other hand, if we define our class as `GVlayer` and we use the leaflet `Layer` class at the same time by associating the `layer` variable with the `Layer` type and `gvLayer` with the `GVlayer` type, the confusion is thus cleared up.
+The OpenLayers library has a base class named Layer.
+If we use the identifier Layer to define a class in our code and at the same time we use the Layer class of OpenLayers (`import { Layer as OLLayer } from 'ol/layer';`), it will be difficult to know at first sight the type of a variable named `layer`.
+On the other hand, if we define our class as `GVlayer` and we use the OpenLayers `Layer` class at the same time by associating the `layer` variable with the `Layer` type and `gvLayer` with the `GVlayer` type, the confusion is thus cleared up.